Croke Park will play host to the 2020 All Ireland Hurling Final this Sunday with 15 SETU students and alumni pulling on the blue and white

 Mikey Bevans - Former Business Student and Fitzgibbon Cup winner with WIT

-Joey O'Brien – Current Head of Health & Performance in WIT Arena and S&C coach with Waterford Senior Hurlers.
-Joey is a former Sports Coaching & Performance student and current WIT Vikings Sport Scholarship S&C Coach.
+Joey O'Brien – Current Head of Health & Performance in SETU Arena and S&C coach with Waterford Senior Hurlers.
+Joey is a former Sports Coaching & Performance student and current SETU Vikings Sport Scholarship S&C Coach.

 Stephan Frampton - Waterford Senior Hurling Selector - Former Business Studies student and Fitzgibbon Cup hurler

-From Ashbourne and Fitzgibbon Cup winning graduates to current WIT Vikings Sports Scholarship students, altogether 28 students past and present will be pulling on their county colours over the weekend.
+From Ashbourne and Fitzgibbon Cup winning graduates to current SETU Vikings Sports Scholarship students, altogether 28 students past and present will be pulling on their county colours over the weekend.

 Read about the WIT representation in the Camogie All-Ireland Final